Words by Erin

 We hadn’t been to the registry before.
 As marriage equality wasn’t yet legal, we had initially applied for that romantic ‘legal status only’ available to us at the time of a registered relationship, and our invitations went out under the non-descriptive offer to “come to help us celebrate our relationship.”
 The legislation passed for same-sex marriage, and we managed to squeeze in a change of status to a wedding.

 The room the ceremony was held in dictated the number of guests we could invite (50), which ended up being the perfect amount.
 It really was our nearest and dearest, sans a few relatives who are overseas and couldn’t travel.

 Friends of ours own Bad Frankie, and it was really exciting to share it with people who had yet to go there.
 The same friends told us about Rupert on Rupert, which we went to, loved the food and vibe, and booked the venue as soon as was possible.

-Turns out we love a good frock, and getting made up was a bit of a laugh.
-Our photographer took many wonderful shots that remind us how delightfully genuine the day was.
+It turns out we love a good frock, and getting made up was a bit of a laugh.
+Our photographer took many beautiful shots that remind us how delightfully genuine the day was.